 Now that you’ve selected the perfect stress ball for your upcoming event or trade show, it’s time to decide what to have printed.
 If you want your custom stress ball to turn out the best it can be (and you do), read on for some stress ball-specific tips to help you create the perfect imprint for your next promotion!

 Circle Printing / Round Imprint

-The imprint area for most stress ball shapes is round.
-While providing more than ample space to customize the item, round imprints make it difficult to print large amounts of information, especially text.
-The best way around this is to curve the text around the perimeter of the imprint area making the most of the space available.
+The imprint area for most stress ball shapes is round (since a lot of stress balls are round!).� While round imprints provide more than ample space for you to customize your item, they can make it difficult to print large amounts of information, especially text.
+The best way to get around that and get the most out of your imprint area is to curve the text around the perimeter of the imprint area.
+The good news?
+Here at QLP we provide free curved artwork!

 Large Amounts of Text/Copy

-Most stress balls can be ordered in a variety of colors, and more often than not, a white ink imprint is the best option when it comes to selecting a universal imprint color that will show up great across all colors of the item.
-White ink is the ideal imprint color under most circumstances, but it should NOT be used if the imprint/design contains very narrow markings, fine detail, or thin type.
+Most of our stress balls can be ordered in a variety of colors, and oftentimes a white ink imprint is the best option when it comes to selecting a universal imprint color that will look great across all colors of an item.
+Under a lot of circumstances white ink is the ideal imprint color, but it should NOT be used if the imprint/design contains very narrow markings, fine detail, or thin type.

 If you use white ink in any of those instances, the background color of the stress ball can overpower your imprint, giving it a faded appearance and making it difficult to read.
 In order to avoid any of those problems, the thicker or heavier your imprint can be, the better the white ink will appear when printed.
 If your artwork does contain narrow markings, fine detail, or thin type, we usually recommend a black imprint (except of course on BLACK colored stress balls!).